Should we call gun nuts “gun nuts”?

 Consider how much damage our ideological opponents did to the nation and the world.

-They start senseless wars, sell off the US Treasury to crooks, threaten the world ecosystem, enable massacre of helpless children — and we’re not allowed to call them names, because we might hurt their feelings?
+They start senseless wars, sell off the US Treasury to crooks, threaten the world ecosystem, enable massacre of helpless children, turn the country into a police state — and we’re not allowed to call them names, because we might hurt their feelings?

 In 2008, when Bush and the Republicans were at the nadir of their popularity, it seemed possible that the Republican Party and their crazy, destructive ideologies would be out of favor for years to come.
 Instead, Obama’s bipartisanship helped revive them, and the Tea Party went on to win the 2010 midterm elections.
 What a disaster!